ArturoDent/jump-and-select/README.md

 [&emsp; ] - Consider adding a setting to make queries be interpreted as regex's in keybindings.
 [&emsp; ] - Consider cancelling multiMode if change editor.
 [&emsp; ] - Should there be a notification for no match on a query?
+[&emsp; ] - Refactor getQueryLineIndexForward/getQueryDocumentIndexForward to only use queryIndex (or cursorIndex)

 ## Release Notes